Mining Research and Development Projects

 Our research and development team are in the process of developing enhanced add-ins to commercially available software to decrease modelling turnaround times and increase accuracy of their predictive capabilities.

-Project Champion: Robert Shurniak, M.Sc., P.Eng.
+Project Champion: Robert Shurniak, MSc, PEng

-Robert Shurniak is an expert in the use and development of numerical models as they relate to mine closure planning; specifically, simulating soil-plant-atmosphere and saturated / unsaturated water movement over, around and through any material or vegetation used in mine operations and closure.
-Since beginning with Okane in 2002, Robert has supervised, managed, and advised on numerous numerical modelling projects.
+Robert Shurniak is a senior engineer based in British Columbia, with expertise in using and developing numerical models as they relate to mine closure planning—specifically, simulating soil-plant-atmosphere and saturated/unsaturated water movement over, around and through any material or vegetation used in mine operations and closure.
+Since 2002, Robert has supervised, managed, and advised on numerous numerical modelling projects.
 Robert has developed over 50 long-term climate databases, accounting for historical climate and predicted future climate change, for a range of sites (arctic to arid) around the world.
 He also has experience designing, installing, and maintaining field monitoring systems and evaluating the results from such installations.
-Robert is the Numerical Modelling Group Leader for Okane and he ensures all modelling projects are completed to Okane’s high standards using state-of-the-art modelling software.
-Research and development of new modelling tools for simulating mine rock storage (MRS) are a priority at Okane, as MRSs typically generate about 80% of a site’s overall acid rock drainage and metal leaching (ARD-ML) load.
-Modelling tools are important for determining the impetus for ARD-ML generation at a given site and to test potential mitigation methods.

 Get in touch with our team to further explore our solutions.